-If you find your mouse not working after replacement of the mouse batteries, reconnect the mouse.
-See Connecting the Wireless Mouse (page 32) for the detailed procedure.
+If you find your mouse not working after replacing the mouse batteries, reconnect the mouse.
+See Connecting the Wireless Mouse (page 33) for the detailed procedure.

 Avoid using any wireless devices that exchange radio signals on the 2.4 GHz frequency band near the wireless mouse.
 These devices may cause interference, causing the mouse to stop working properly.